 Social Engineering Using a USB Drive

-When users receive phishing email through certain techniques, it is often called “social engineering.”
+When users receive phishing email through certain techniques, it is often called social engineering.
 For instance, you receive an email explaining that your Yahoo account is about to be disconnected.
-In order to prevent this from happening, youare prompted to provide personal information such as your user ID, password and full name.
-If you respond to this phishing email with the requested information, you will have given a hacker access to your email and to personally identifiable information located within your account.
+In order to prevent this from happening, you are prompted to provide personal information such as your user ID, password and full name.
+If you respond to this phishing email with the requested information, you will have given a hacker access to your email and to personally identifiable information (PII) located within your account.

 Social Engineering is thus described as a non-technical intrusion that relies on human interaction and often involves tricking other people into breaking normal security procedures.